GioeleGiachino/GenderStereotypeLLMsItalian/README.md

 # GenderStereotypeLLMsItalian
-Scripts and papers used for "An Empirical Investigation of Gender Stereotype Representation in Large Language Models: The Italian Case" paper
+Scripts and papers used for "An Empirical Investigation of Gender Stereotype Representation in Large Language Models: The Italian Case" paper.